zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	e^{i k r_j^2 \left( 1 - (\bm{n_i} \cdot \bm{n_j})^2 \right) / (2 r)} \right\rbrace.
 $$

 This expression can be further simplified by performing ensemble averaging.
-Suppose that every position is equally likely, so that \\(p(\bm{r_j}) = 1/V\\); then we can account for random motion of the particles by analytically evaluating the integral
+Suppose that every position is equally likely, so that \\(p(\bm{r_j}) = 1/V\\); then we can account for random motion of particles by analytically evaluating the integral

 $$ \tag{1p.31}
 	v(\zeta) = \frac{1}{V} \int_V